tock/tock/doc/reference/trd-storage-permissions.md

 pub fn get_write_id(&self) -> Option<u32>;
 ```

-This API is implemented for the `StoragePermissions` object (which is an
+This API is implemented for the `StoragePermissions` object.
-`enum`).
 The `StoragePermissions` type can be stored per-process and passed in
 storage APIs to express the storage permissions of the caller of any storage
 operations.